abaumeler/ix-casestudy/cases/case_domtrac_systemd_disabled.md

 - Ability to read documentation and apply information to current issue
 - Is the application simply started (short term fix until next reboot) or acutally enabled (permanent fix)?
 - Is the proposed solution verfied by rebooting the machines?
+- Logfiles found and read?
+If yes - how were they read?